 Borrowing from Tibetan prayer flags, the Center for Spiritual and Religious Life invites you to express what you are grateful for by creating and contributing a flag to a living, breathing kinetic journal of our thanks, appreciations and hopes.
 Tibetan prayer flags typically carry mantras (sacred words) for peace, compassion, good fortune, strength or wisdom.
 They are an essential part of Tibetan Buddhism and can be found over mountain passes and along mountain ridges.
 We hope each flag will be created in the artists own style, then hung outside in our new garden space, its words and sentiment dissolving into the wind and being spread to all whom the wind touches

-On campus students, faculty and staff – While this is available, materials and instructions to create and hang your flag are provided in the Center for Spiritual and Religious Life, your residence halls, and Warch Center.
-Your ID will grant you access.
+On campus students, faculty and staff – While this is available, materials and instructions to create and hang your flag are provided in the Esch Hurvis Center for Spiritual and Religious Life as well as other places on campus.
+Your ID will grant you access to the building.

 Remote students, faculty and staff – Feel free to share what you are grateful for through this form (written words, poetry, lyrics, images, drawings), and a staff member will transfer to a flag to hang in community with the collaborative piece.

 Meditation By focusing on your breathing and clearing away unnecessary thoughts, you open yourself to the potential of being more centered, focused, and intentional.
 Tibetan Buddhist meditation can be experienced at Lawrence and is frequently led by a campus professor who's scholarly work directly lends itself to this contemplative worship practice.
 Check the LU calendar for options.